top of page

 In 2007, I co-founded Kingwood Montessori School in Texas (US) and led as director until 2020, co-creating a nurturing and vibrant learning environment rooted in developmental theory and child-centered pedagogy.
 Since then, my journey has taken me into the heart of educational innovation.
 As a two-time fellow with the Innovation Fellowship Think Tank initiated by the American Montessori Society, I have initiated award-winning research into how Montessori education naturally aligns with digital citizenship and AI competency development, and led an expert team to create Innovation Labs: The Future Montessori Classroom for the AMS 65th Anniversary Exhibit at the Montessori Event in Denver in March 2025.
 This exhibit demonstrated a pathway to inviting technology and artificial intelligence thoughtfully into the Montessori environment.

-What drives me is a deep belief: the future must be built on hands-on experiences in the real world, cultivating agency, autonomy, integrity, and intentional design.
+What drives me is a deep belief that the future must be built on hands-on experiences in the real world, cultivating agency, autonomy, integrity, and intentional design.

 As educators, we are not merely preparing children for the world; they are already shaping it, every day, in how they see, question, and respond to it.
 Our role is to work alongside them, with clarity, humanity, and imagination, holding space for them to engage fully with complexity, purpose, and possibility.